Can Diabetics Eat Barley? A Complete Guide to This Nutrient-Packed Grain

 2. Soups and Stews

-Barley adds a hearty texture to soups.
-Try adding it to chicken soup or a vegetable stew for a satisfying meal.
+It brings a nice, hearty texture to soups.
+Toss it into chicken soup or a veggie stew for a meal that really fills you up.

 3. Salads

-Cooked barley can be the base of a nutrient-rich salad.
-Combine it with fresh veggies, olive oil, and lemon juice for a refreshing side or main dish.
+Cooked up, it makes a solid base for a loaded salad.
+Mix it with fresh veggies, a splash of olive oil, and some lemon juice for a light but filling side—or even a main dish.

 4. Side Dishes